|History and Timeline|

 2007 Land was purchased on Kendall Road (SR 547) for relocating the Maple Falls Library through the determined efforts of the Friends of the North Fork Library.

-2009 The Friends of the Deming Library complete a 5000 square foot addition to the existing 2500 square foot library--the motto for the project was "We did it once, we can do it again!"
+The Friends of the Deming Library completed a 5000 square foot addition to the existing 2500 square foot library--the motto for the project was "We did it once, we can do it again!"

 The voters of Whatcom County passed a levy lid lift in November choosing that WCLS should maintain library services for the next 5 to 6 years depending on local and national economic factors.